-Most individuals are diagnosed through molecular genetic testing.
-Molecular genetic testing can detect mutations in the NGLY1 gene known to cause NGLY1 deficiency, but is available only as a diagnostic service at specialized laboratories.
+Most individuals are diagnosed through molecular genetic (DNA) testing.
+Molecular genetic testing can detect mutations in the NGLY1 gene known to cause NGLY1 deficiency but is available only as a diagnostic service at specialized laboratories.

 If molecular genetic testing identifies variants in the NGLY1 gene that have never been seen before, research is necessary to confirm a diagnosis.
-Sometimes the research testing needs a small sample of skin tissue that is obtained by cutting off a small piece of skin (excision), which is then studied under a microscope (skin biopsy).
+Sometimes the research testing needs a small sample of skin tissue that is obtained by cutting off a small piece of skin (skin biopsy), which is then studied under a microscope.

 Liver chemistry tests can reveal elevated levels of certain liver enzymes, aspartate transaminase (AST) and alanine transaminase (ALT) in the blood.
 Sometimes, there is elevation of alpha-fetoprotein (AFP).
 Elevation of these liver enzymes can occur in a variety of diseases and is not diagnostic of NGLY1 deficiency on their own.
-Elevated levels of these enzymes and children normalizes with age, and this testing is not effective for older children.
+The levels of these enzymes in children normalize with age, and this testing is not effective for older children.

 The treatment of NGLY1 deficiency is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, a physician who specializes in the diagnosis and treatment of disorders of the brain, nerves and nervous system in children (pediatric neurologists), neurologists, a physician who specializes in the diagnosis and treatment of disorders of the eye (ophthalmologists), a physician who specializes in the diagnosis and treatment of disorders of the gastrointestinal tract (gastroenterologist), a physician who specializes in the diagnosis and treatment of liver disorders (hepatologist), a physician who specializes in the diagnosis and treatment of skeletal disorders (orthopedist), a physician who specializes in the diagnosis and treatment of genetic disorders (medical geneticist), speech pathologist, psychologist, and other healthcare professionals may need to systematically and comprehensively plan treatment.
 Psychosocial support for the entire family is essential as well.
 Genetic counseling may be of benefit for affected individuals and their families.